gersonrpq/gRPC-Calculator/README.md

 # gRPC-Calculator

-In this repository is present how a gRPC client and a gRPC service are created for different languages.
+In this repository is presented how a gRPC client and a gRPC service are created for different languages.
 The current example is a simple Calculator.

 Current languages: